rashidwassan/today-i-learned/git-github/commands.md

 git branch newbranch will create a branch called newbranch. git checkout newbranch will switch current branch with newbranch. git merge newbranch will merge this new branch into main/master branch.

+## Some extra git commands:
+git status displays either your working tree is clean, or there are changes to commit (in that branch). git rm –cache file2 this will unstage file2. git show <commit id> all the info about the commit. git log displays the commit id.

+Use git stash when you want to record the current state of the working directory and the index, but want to go back to a clean working directory.
+The command saves your local modifications away and reverts the working directory to match the HEAD commit. git stash will move your recent, non committed changes to a temporary memory, so that the working tree should be clean to work on a quick fix. git stash list displays the stash list in indices form. git stash apply will bring back your changes from temporary memory. git stash clear clears the stashed items.

+git reset filename, has two variants, soft one for simply unstaging files. git reset –hard used to delete recent changes.